 Can You Take Creatine Forever?
 (What The Science Says)

-The strength and performance benefits of creatine are well known and heavily promoted, leaving many curious about whether it is safe to continue taking it forever (so that the creatine gain train never has to stop).
+The strength and performance benefits of creatine are well known and heavily promoted, leaving many curious whether it is safe to continue taking it forever (so that the creatine gain train never has to stop).

-Can you take creatine forever?
-Taking creatine forever generally appears safe, but it might not always be necessary.
-The balance of research suggests that taking creatine within the recommended dosage amount of 3-5g daily is unlikely to yield any adverse effects even with long-term use.
+• The balance of research suggests that taking creatine within the recommended dosage amount of 3-5g daily is unlikely to yield any adverse effects, even with long-term use.

 Long Term Use Of Creatine: Are There Side Effects?